Election-Tech-Initiative/electionguard-core2/README.md

 ### Have Questions?

 ElectionGuard would love for you to ask questions out in the open using GitHub Discussions.
-If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.

 ## License